 Introduction: Your Wedding Team

-- Maid Of Honour
+Maid Of Honour

 Bridesmaids (number optional)

-- Ushers (traditionally, one per 50 guests, but flexible)
+Ushers (traditionally, one per 50 guests, but flexible)

-- Ring bearer (optional)
+Ring bearer (optional)

-- Flower girls (optional)
+Flower girls (optional)

-- Both sets of parents
+Both sets of parents

-Tips On Picking The team:
+Tips On Picking The Team:

-1) The most important roles are those of the Maid of Honour and the Best man – they are your rocks.
+1) The most important roles are those of the Maid of Honour and the Best Man – they are your rocks.
 They tend to be the closest people to the bride and groom, and hopefully the most responsible and organised.
 They will be required to help out with any number of tasks – but mainly to provide emotional support for the couple and be the point of contact on the wedding day.
 Why not take them out for a nice dinner and ask them properly – like another proposal!

 2) Your Maid of Honour is, most likely, your closest friend, your wingwoman.
 Not only does she need to be organised and reliable, but most importantly you’re going to need her when things get emotional or overwhelming –and someone needs to pass you the tissues.
 She probably knows you better than anyone, so will know exactly what to do and always have your back.

 3) When choosing your Best Man, think about him doing the speech!
 While we all know his banter is the comedy highlight of the pub on a Friday night, it may not be as hilarious in front of granny!
 We advise the BM reads our guide to a successful speech here – then obviously he will nail it!
 Nowadays some grooms choose two Best Men – one for the speech giving and organising, and another too naughty for either of those responsibilities.
 And who says your Maid of Honour couldn’t do a speech too?

 6) It’s a nice idea to get all of the wedding party together before the big day.
 Crack open the bubbly, make sure everyone is introduced and they’ll be best friends in no time.
 Keep an eye on the ushers around the bridesmaids and look forward to one helluva party!